History of the Pakistan-Occupied Kashmir: Facts about PoK

 CountryRegion AdministeredDescription

-IndiaJammu, Kashmir Valley, LadakhAdministers the region as Union Territories of Jammu & Kashmir and Ladakh.
+IndiaJammu, Kashmir Valley, LadakhAdministers the region as the Union Territories of Jammu & Kashmir and Ladakh, following the revocation of its special status in 2019.

-PakistanAzad Jammu and Kashmir, Gilgit-BaltistanControls these areas; not formally integrated into Pakistan’s federal structure.
+PakistanAzad Jammu and Kashmir, Gilgit-BaltistanControls these areas; Gilgit-Baltistan has been given provisional provincial status, though neither is formally integrated into Pakistan’s constitution.

 ChinaAksai Chin, Trans-Karakoram TractControls Aksai Chin (since the 1962 war); received Trans-Karakoram from Pakistan.